CommunityToolkit/Windows/components/IncrementalLoadingCollection/samples/IncrementalLoadingCollection.md

 ---
 title: IncrementalLoadingCollection
 author: nmetulev
-description: The IncrementalLoadingCollection helpers greatly simplify the definition and usage of collections whose items can be loaded incrementally only when needed by the view
+description: The IncrementalLoadingCollection helpers greatly simplify the definition and usage of collections whose items can be loaded incrementally only when needed by the view (such as a ScrollViewer).
 keywords: IncrementalLoadingCollection, Control, Data, Incremental, Loading
 dev_langs:
   - csharp